itsOdell/rupture/README.md

 The Rupture project utilizes the following technologies:

 - **TypeScript**: A statically-typed superset of JavaScript that improves developer productivity and code maintainability.
-- **MongoDB**: A NoSQL database used to store and retrieve data efficiently.
+- **MongoDB**: A NoSQL database used to store and retrieve data efficiently but with the flexibility that most SQL RDMS's don't have.
+- **Redis**: An in-memory disk, caching database used to store and retrieve data efficiently without having multiple duplicate request and blazingly fast performance.
 - **Express**: A minimal and flexible web application framework for Node.js used to handle server-side logic and API endpoints.
-- **React**: A popular JavaScript library for building user interfaces, enabling interactive and dynamic components.
+- **NextJS**: A popular React library for building user interfaces, enabling interactive/dynamic components with server-side rendering capabilities.
 - **Tailwind CSS**: A utility-first CSS framework that provides a collection of pre-built classes for rapid UI development.

 ## Getting Started